ds4dh/CT-dosing-errors/aidose/baselines/README.md

 * **`main.py`** — Main entry point to train and evaluate all baselines.
 * **`constant.py`** — Contains fixed variable names (e.g., folder paths).
 * **`construct_hyperparameter_search.py`** — Contains functions that construct the hyperparameter searching space for the specific model and task.
-This searching space is used by Optuna to optimize XGBoost hyperparameter.
-Specifically, it is used by the `OurXGBoost` and `Multimodal` models.
+This searching space is used by Optuna during hyperparameter search.
+Specifically, it is used by the `OurXGBoost` and `LateFusionModel` models.
 * **`CustomTrainer.py`** — Contains two classes used by `OurClinicalModernBERT`:

     * **`CustomTrainer`** — A Hugging Face `Trainer` subclass that can build *class-balanced* training batches.
     * **`BalancedBatchSampler`** — Class-balanced batch sampler for imbalanced datasets, used by `CustomTrainer`.
 * **`DosingErrorDataset.py`** — Defines `DosingErrorDataset`, a minimal dataset wrapper for ModernBERT-style sequence tasks (classification or regression).
 Padding is handled later by a data collator.
-* **`our_clinicalModernBERT.py`** — Implements `OurClinicalModernBERT`, a ClinicalModernBERT-based model that operates *
-  *exclusively on text features**.
+* **`our_clinicalModernBERT.py`** — Implements `OurClinicalModernBERT`, a ClinicalModernBERT-based model that operates **exclusively on text features**.
 * **`our_xgboost.py`** — Implements `OurXGBoost`, an XGBoost baseline that operates **exclusively on categorical features**.
-* **`Multimodal.py`** — Implements the `Multimodal` baseline model, which combines two components:
-    - `OurClinicalModernBERT` for generating embeddings from text features.
-    - `OurXGBoost` for handling categorical and numerical features, augmented with the text embeddings.

 * **`preprocessing.py`** — Functions to preprocess the AIDosE dataset before feeding it to the different models.
 * **`utils.py`** — Utility functions.